zipvilization/Zipvilization/status/index.md

 If real Zipvilization activity eventually generates Treasury resources, those resources are intended to be reinvested into the continued development of the project.

+That may include:

+- development,
+- infrastructure,
+- technology,
+- the Zips,
+- SolumTools,
+- SolumWorld,
+- SolumView,
-That may include infrastructure, technology, development, the Zips, SolumTools, SolumWorld, SolumView and future needs that do not yet exist.
+- and future needs that do not yet exist.

+> **If Zipvilization grows, its own activity can help fund its future development.**

+And:

 > **Funding can expand what we can build.**
 >